Maatify/psr-logger/README.md

 storage/logs/2025/11/05/10/services/payment.log
 ```

----

-### Auto Context Detection
+### ⚙️ Auto Context Detection (Class-based Logging)

-Automatically uses the calling class name as the log context:
+Automatically detects and uses the calling class name as the logging context — no need to specify it manually.

 ```php
 use Maatify\PsrLogger\Traits\LoggerContextTrait;